Dismantlability of weakly systolic complexes and applications: Characterizations of weakly systolic complexes

-Next we show that $G({\bold X})$ is weakly modular.
-To verify the triangle condition, pick three vertices $u,v,w$ with $1=d(v,w)<d(u,v)=d(u,w)=k.$ We claim that if $I(u,v)\cap I(u,w)=\{ u\},$ then $k=1.$ Suppose not.
-Pick two shortest paths $P'$ and $P''$ joining the pairs $u,v$ and $u,w,$ respectively, such that the cycle $C$ composed of $P',P''$ and the edge $vw$ has minimal Area$(C)$ (the choice of $v,w$ implies that $C$ is a simple cycle).
-Let $\mathcal D$ be a minimal disk diagram of $C$ satisfying Claim 1.
+{\bf Proof of Claim 2:} To verify the triangle condition, let $u,v,w$ be three vertices with $1=d(v,w)\leq d(u,v)=d(u,w)=k.$ We claim that if $I(u,v)\cap I(u,w)=\{ u\},$ then $k=1.$ Suppose not.
+Pick two shortest paths $P'$ and $P''$ joining the pairs $u,v$ and $u,w,$ respectively, such that the cycle $C$ composed of $P',P''$ and the edge $vw$ has minimal combinatorial area Area$(C)$ among all cycles constituted by the edge $vw$ and shortest paths connecting $u$ with $v$ and $w$ (the choice of $v,w$ implies that $C$ is a simple cycle).
+Let $\mathcal D$ be a minimal disk diagram for $C$ satisfying Claim 1.
 Then either $\mathcal D$ has a corner $x$ different from $u,v,w$ or the vertices $u,v,w$ are the only corners of $\mathcal D.$ In the second case, $u,v,w$ are all three corners of first type, therefore the two neighbors of $v$ in $C$ will be adjacent.
-This means that $w$ will be adjacent to the neighbor of $v$ in $P',$ contrary to $I(u,v)\cap I(u,w)=\{ u\}.$ So, suppose that the corner $x$ exists.
-Let $x\in P'.$ Notice that $x$ is a corner of second type, otherwise its neighbors $y,z$ in $P'$ are adjacent, contrary to the assumption that $P'$ is a shortest path.
-Let $p$ be the vertex of $\mathcal D$ adjacent to $x,y,z.$ If we replace in $P'$ the vertex $x$ by $p,$ we will obtain a new shortest path between $u$ and $v.$ Together with $P''$ and the edge $vw$ this path forms a cycle $C'$ whose area is strictly smaller than Area$(C),$ contrary to the choice of $C.$ This establishes the triangle condition.
-As to the quadrangle condition, suppose by way of contradiction that we can find distinct vertices $u,v,w,z$ such that $v,w\in I(u,z)$ are neighbors of $z$ and $I(u,v)\cap I(u,w)=\{u\},$ however $u$ is not adjacent to $v$ and $w.$ Again, select two shortest paths $P'$ and $P''$ between $u,v$ and $u,w,$ respectively, so that the cycle $C$ composed of $P',P''$ and the edges $vz$ and $zw$ has minimum area.
-Choose a minimal disk $\mathcal D$ of $C$ as in Claim 1.
-From the initial hypothesis concerning the vertices $u,v,w,z$ we deduce that $\mathcal D$ has at most one corner of first type located at $u.$ Hence $\mathcal D$ contains at least four corners of second type.
-Since one corner $x$ is distinct from $u,v,w,z,$ then proceeding in the same way as before, we will obtain a contradiction with the choice of the paths $P',P''.$ This shows that $u$ is adjacent to $v,w,$ establishing the quadrangle condition.
-Hence $G({\bold X})$ is a weakly modular graph without induced $C_4,$ concluding the proof of the implication (vii)$\Rightarrow$(iv) and of the theorem. \end{proof}
+This means that $w$ will be adjacent to the neighbor of $v$ in $P',$ contrary to $I(u,v)\cap I(u,w)=\{ u\}.$ Thus we can assume that a corner $x$ exists and $x$ is not one of $u, v$ or $w$.
+Without loss of generality we can assume $x$ is on the path $P'$.
+Let $y$ and $z$ be its neighbors on $P'$.
+Note that $x$ cannot be of first type, since otherwise $y$ and $z$ are adjacent, contrary to the assumption that $P'$ is a shortest path.
+Thus $x$ is of the second type and there is a vertex $p$ of $\mathcal D$ adjacent to $x,y,z.$ If we replace in $P'$ the vertex $x$ by $p,$ we will obtain a new shortest path between $u$ and $v.$ Together with $P''$ and the edge $vw$ this path forms a cycle $C'$ whose area is strictly smaller than Area$(C),$ contrary to the choice of $C.$ This establishes the triangle condition.